warpstorm/forum/README.md

 ## Features

 * Standard forum functionality such as boards, topics, messages, and user accounts.
-* Robust client-side functionality to enhance interactivity.
+* Robust client-side functionality using XHRs to enhance interactivity.
 * Emphasis on progressive enhancement over graceful degradation.<sup>[[2]](#notes)</sup>
 * Double posting and rapid posting spam prevention.
 * Notifications for events that happened while users were away.
 * Avatar and smiley image support using Azure Storage, with identicon fallback.
-* Thoughts simplify the user experience by allowing one-touch simple responses to messages.
+* One-touch simple responses to messages called "thoughts".
-* Personal message pinning and marking topics as unread allows users to revisit topics later.
+* Topic bookmarks, global topic pinning, and marking topics as unread allows users to revisit topics later.
 * Imgur and YouTube integration enable simplified mobile usage and image sharing.
 * ASP.NET Identity and Role integration.
 * BBCode Parser<sup>[[3]](#notes)</sup> for users who are comfortable with that.
 Can be replaced with other custom parsers easily.
-* Individualized profile settings, allowing users to pick their default landing page, number of messages per page, etc.
+* Individualized account settings, allowing users to pick their default landing page, number of messages per page, etc.
-* Modular design allowing much of the code to be easily replaced or customized.
+* Modular design allowing much of the code to be easily replaced or customized without significant impact to other areas.
 * Static theme simplifies the development experience.
 No theme engine complexity here!

 ## Unlicensing and Usage